Email FacebookTwitterMenu burgerClose thin

 Tax Liability for Capital Gains

-If you sell any asset, including real estate or other investments, for a gain then you’ll owe taxes on that gain.
-For example, if you buy a house for $500,000 and sell it 10 years later for $1,000,000 then your capital gains tax liability basis will be the $500,000 you sold the house for that is above the $500,000 you paid for it.
+If you sell any asset, including real estate or other investments, for a gain then you may owe taxes on that profit.
+For example, if you buy a house for $500,000 and sell it 10 years later for $1 million, your capital gains tax liability will be based on the $500,000 in profits the sale generated.

 Bottom Line

 Whether you’re a business owner or an individual, figuring out your tax liability ahead of time will help you avoid surprises this tax season.
-The good news is that the IRS has extended the filing deadline for your 2020 returns by one month to May 17.
-Still, the unpredictable nature of taxes is one reason it’s important to keep an emergency fund.
+However, the unpredictable nature of taxes is one reason it’s important to keep an emergency fund.
 That way, if your tax liability varies from year to year you’ll have enough to cover the difference.

 Tips for Understanding Your Taxes